Workplace COVID-19 Safety Plan

 · Mental Health Continuum Model contains helpful signs and indicators as well as actions to take at each phase of the continuum

-- When working remotely, please check in regularly with the team leader of your weekly check-in group.
+· When working remotely, please check-in regularly with the team, Human Resources and/or any member of the Admin team.
 Please also ensure:

-- To provide a copy of your household evacuation plan and a list of your emergency contacts to Jamie.
+· To provide a copy of your household evacuation plan and a list of your emergency contacts to Jamie and Pam (HR).

-- Your working environment is safe and uncluttered (avoid slips, trips and falls)
+· Your work environment is safe and uncluttered (avoid slips, trips and falls)

-- We will work with you to make sure your health and safety needs are met while working remotely.
+· We will work with you to make sure your health and safety needs are met.

-- Report all work-related incidents or injuries to the HR Manager (Patricia in the interim)
+· Report all work-related incidents or injuries to the HR Manager

-- Direct workstation and furniture ergonomic needs to Phaedra
+· Direct workstation and furniture ergonomic requirements to Pam in HR

-BC Government, BC Covid-19 Go Forward Management Strategy
+BC Government, BC Coviod-19 Go Forward Management Strategy

 BC Government, Covid-19 (Novel Coronavirus) Guidance